History of Organization

 Today, there is an active Board of Directors made up of dedicated area citizens.
 The mission statement guides the organization’s actions.

-Wilton Wildlife Preserve & Park’s mission is to conserve ecological systems and natural settings while providing opportunities for environmental education and outdoor recreation.
+Wilton Wildlife Preserve & Park’s mission is to provide opportunities for environmental education and outdoor recreation while supporting the conservation of ecological systems and natural settings.
 We do this in partnership with the landowners; the Town of Wilton, New York State Department of Environmental Conservation, Saratoga County, and The Nature Conservancy.